ManuelMcLure/ManuelMcLure.github.io/ConfiguringLeveling.md

 1. Build Marlin with `X_MIN_POS` and `Y_MIN_POS` both set to 0, and
 `X_BED_SIZE`/`Y_BED_SIZE` set correctly.
 Flash this new Marlin to your printer and reboot.
-2. Connect your terminal and home just X and Y with `G28 X Y`. _Do not use `G28` on its own - we do not want to home Z._
+2. Connect your terminal and home just X and Y by sending `G28 X Y`. _Do **not** use `G28` on its own - we do **not** want to home Z._
+3. Make sure the nozzle is at the end stops by sending `G0 X0 Y0`.
-3. The LCD display should show `X=0`,`Y=0` and the nozzle should be as far left and to the front of the bed as it can move, and touching the end stop.
+4. The LCD display should show `X=0`,`Y=0` and the nozzle should be as far left and to the front of the bed as it can move, and touching the end stop.
-4. Check out where the nozzle is with respect to the front left corner of the bed.
+5. Check out where the nozzle is with respect to the front left corner of the bed.
-5. If the nozzle is exactly over the front left corner of the bed, congratulations!
-Your `X_MIN_POS` and `Y_MIN_POS` values are correct, and you may move to determining the maximum positions.
+6. If the nozzle is exactly over the front left corner of the bed, congratulations!
+Your `X_MIN_POS` and `Y_MIN_POS` values are correct, and you may jump to section "**Determining `X_MAX_POS` and `Y_MAX_POS`**".
-6. If the nozzle is to the right of the left edge of the bed, or behind the front edge of the bed, or both, jump to the section "**The Xmin/Ymin position is over the bed**".
+7. If the nozzle is to the right of the left edge of the bed, or behind the front edge of the bed, or both, jump to the section "**The Xmin/Ymin position is over the bed**".
-7. Using the LCD, move the nozzle carefully until it's right over the front left corner of the bed.
+8. Using the LCD, move the nozzle carefully until it's exactly over the front left corner of the bed.
 Read the X and Y values on the LCD.
 Take those values, make them negative, and use them as new values for `X_MIN_POS` and `Y_MIN_POS`.
 For example, if when the nozzle is over the front left corner of